boecker-lab/docs.sirius.github.io/docs/_pages/io.md

 they do not contain all information necessary for SIRIUS to perform the computation.
 Missing meta information have to be provided via the commandline.
 Therefore, SIRIUS supports also an own file format very similar to the MGF format above.
-The file ending of this format is .
+The file ending of this format is `.ms`.
 Each file contains one measured compound (but arbitrary many spectra).
 Each line may contain a peak (given as m/z and intensity separated by a whitespace), meta information (starting with the **\>** symbol followed